Bristol 412: Bristol Beaufighter

-The Beaufighter was first built in 1982 and continued until 1993.
+The Beaufighter was first built in 1980 and continued until 1993.
 “Fewer than 20” were made, according to the Bristol Cars website.

+The BOC website lists twenty eight (28) Beaufighter cars.

 Bristol Beaufort

-For export only, primarily to continental Europe, the Bristol Beaufort-once again named after a WW2 Bristol aircraft-was the last development of the 412 to appear.
-It used the same turbocharged 5,899 cc V8 found in the Beaufighter.
+For export only, primarily to continental Europe, the Beaufort, named after Bristol Aeroplane's Second World war torpedo bomber, the Bristol Beaufort, was the last development of the 412 to appear.
+It used the same turbocharged 5.9-litre V8 found in the Beaufighter.
 Unlike other versions of the 412, the Beaufort was a true convertible, with a powered roof.

 The Beaufort had a reinforced windscreen frame to compensate for the absence of a fixed roll bar.
 To allow for the greater range between fill-ups with petrol necessary for touring beyond the short distances found in the British Isles, the Beaufort possessed a greatly enlarged fuel tank of 136 L as opposed to the mere 82 L tank of other Bristols of the time.
 This allowed a range from one fill-up to the next of around 800 km whereas the Britannia, Brigand, and Beaufighter could typically only go for 480 km without refuelling.
 It was produced in very small numbers until 1994.

+The BOC website lists a single Beaufort as having been produced.